education-studies-header

 • Successful completion of the course provides a foundation to progress onto Initial Teacher Training, enabling you to become a teacher in the UK.

-• Select a route through this degree in English Language, English Literature, Creative Writing, History or Drama.
+• Select a route through this degree in English Literature, Creative Writing, History or Drama.
 These carefully chosen routes will complement and enrich your understanding of your main subject, alongside broadening your skillset to give you a wider range of career paths upon graduation.

 • Our students have gained international experience related to their studies through our DMU Global programme.
 Education Studies students have previously explored museum education in Amsterdam, considered inequality and segregation in New York, and supported refugees in Berlin.